ros2/design/articles/external_qos_file.md

 ## QoS file format

 DDS uses the concept of QoS profiles ([rti documentation](https://community.rti.com/examples/using-qos-profiles)), in which each profile has a name.
-When creating an entity (e.g. a `DataWriter`), the passed profile name will be looked up in the qos profiles file being used, and the QoS can be loaded in that way.
+When creating an entity (e.g. a `DataWriter`), the passed profile name will be looked up in the QoS profiles file being used, and the QoS can be loaded in that way rather than from hard-coded values in the source code.

 ROS 2 can use a simpler approach, leveraging node name uniqueness <sup id="back_node_name_uniqueness">[1](#to_node_name_uniqueness)</sup>.